 The squeeze test:

-Other than slicing it open, there's no definitive way to tell if your avocado is perfectly ripe, but there are tell tale signs you can look out for, one being the firmness of the avocado.
-Give the fruit a gentle squeeze, it should have a little give, but shouldn't be soft or mushy.
-Don't worry if you cut it open to find it's not quite ready, you can always cook up your avocado into one of the recipes below.
-If you're fruit doesn't pass the squeeze test, you can ripen avocados in the fruit bowl, ideally next to a bunch of bananas which will speed up the process.
+Other than slicing it open, there’s no definitive way to tell if your avocado is perfectly ripe, but there are telltale signs you can look out for, one being the firmness of the avocado.
+Give the fruit a gentle squeeze, it should have a little give, but shouldn’t be soft or mushy.
+Don’t worry if you cut it open to find it’s not quite ready, you can always cook your avocado in one of the recipes below.
+If your fruit doesn’t pass the squeeze test, you can ripen avocados in the fruit bowl, ideally next to a bunch of bananas which will speed up the process.